R0GGER/iperf3-webui/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT License** with attribution.
-Feel free to use, modify, and distribute!
+Feel free to use, modify, and distribute, but please give proper credit to the original author(s).

+For more details, see the [LICENSE](LICENSE) file.

 ---